Worrying about the health of your finance can cause a lot of undue stress, especially in times of crisis.

 The first step to alleviate money worries is to understand what your financial health is in the present.
 Knowing your cash flow, debts, credit score and overall income are the keys to breakthrough in your financial journey.

 You can download Portify here to get a better understanding of your cash flow, expenditure and income.
 You can also print off your bank statements, and compile a list of all outstanding debts, current income and your credit profile.
-We’ve also launched new feature to help you build your credit score through our partnership with Experian.
+Portify offers a simple and easy way to build your credit score with Experian, Equifax and TransUnion.

 Create an effective financial plan